Written by Dave Pankew / Photography by Kevin Choi (KC Image)

 Truth be told, we see a lot of Zees lingering around our inbox.
-Some of you out there are critical, accusing us of running too many Z33 chassis but what you don’t know is that for every feature that makes it in, there are upwards of 100 that are shown the door.
-But when Wes Banasan trailered his 2003 350Z north of the border and we saw it in the flesh at the Performance World Show, we knew this feature had to happen.
+Some of you out there are critical, accusing us of running too many Z33 chassis but what you don’t know is that for every feature that makes it in (print), there are upwards of 100 that are shown the door.
+But when Wes Banasan trailered his 2003 350Z north of the border and we saw it in the flesh at Performance World, we knew this feature had to happen.

 Apart from the striking looks of Banasan’s creation, we were pleased to see he didn’t cheap out on anything.
 There is nothing on the car made in China and the craftsmanship is top shelf.
 The car was far from a show queen too, with everything fully intact, Banasan is known to drive it around the streets of his native Dover, Delaware on a regular basis.
 He built it to perform but also be practical, to be elegant but also jammed with audio and multimedia gear.
 It is the kind of creation that typifies the PASMAG mission statement of featuring the ‘total package’ that took him years to complete.